Klingebeil/homepage/_posts/2025-10-12-irrelevant-futures.md

 What if we just ignored the content of that rhetoric altogether?
 Instead of taking Zuckerberg seriously, we could focus purely on the effects of what he says: Does he move stock prices?
 Where does investment flow?
 Does he manage to shape political influence?
 Are other companies moving in similar directions?
 If we treat Zuckerberg’s words as future forecasts, we’re playing the game he wants us to play.
 But if we only track their effects, we take away his control over the narrative.

-Maybe the real task isn’t to paint better alternative pictures of the future — but to make clearer what kind of present those pictures are already creating.
+Maybe the real task isn’t to paint better alternative pictures of the future, but to make clearer what kind of present those pictures are already creating.
 What matters are the shifts in capital, power, and attention that these statements set in motion—not their content.
 The real question is: are we brave enough not to take Silicon Valley at its word, but at its effects?

 This text first appeard in [my german newsletter](https://klingebeil.substack.com/p/was-wenn-die-zukunft-irrelevant-ist).
 All em-dashes were typed by hand.
 {:.small}